Can Children Express Preference in Ohio Custody Proceedings?

 This article provides explains how a child's preference impacts custody proceedings in Ohio.
 If you have questions after reading this article, please contact a local family law attorney for advice.

-Overview of Parental Rights and Responsibilities in Ohio
+Overview of Child Custody in Ohio

-In one Ohio case, the court reversed an earlier custody ruling to grant the custody wishes of 13 and 14 year-old children.
+In one Ohio case, the court reversed an earlier custody ruling to grant the custody wishes of 13- and 14-year-old children.
 The children were just eight and nine years old when the original custody order was issued, and their custody preferences held little sway with the court.
 Nevertheless, five years later, the children were deemed sufficiently mature, and their parental preferences persuaded the court to reverse its earlier custody decision.

 A child's preference can also result in someone other than the parent receiving custody.
 In another case, a 17 year-old girl stated that she wanted to stay with her aunt and uncle (with whom she had lived since she was five years old).
 Although the court was not required to follow the 17 year-old's request, her wishes were given serious consideration because of her age, intelligence, and maturity.